 Additional Pre Trip Inspection Information for Double/Triple Trailers

+The following is list of items that must be checked while conducting a pre trip inspection on double and triple trailers.
 If you need a double/triples trailer (T) endorsement on your commercial driver’s license (CDL), please check out our double/triple trailer endorsement study guide with practice test and answers.

 Coupling System Areas

 - Securely mounted to the frame.

 - No visible space between the upper and lower fifth wheel.